What Is the impact on children?

 Results: Divorce was not related to girls’ externalizing behaviors, but it was related to externalizing behaviors for boys.
 Results depended on timing.

-- If the divorce occurred during middle school, boys’ behavior worsened for the year afterward and then actually improved to a level that was better than before the divorce.
+If the divorce occurred during middle school, boys’ behavior worsened for the year afterward.
+It then improved to a level that was better than before the divorce.

 Type of study: Sample of maltreated children (n=250; Dare & Mallett, 2009)

-Results: Divorce was a protective factor, making the probability of delinquency in adolescence significantly less likely.
+Results: Divorce was a protective factor.
+This made the probability of delinquency in adolescence significantly less likely.

 Amato, P. R. (2001).
 Children of Divorce in the 1990s; An Update of the Amato and Keith (1991) Meta-Analysis.
 Journal of Family Psychology, 15(3), 355-370.